-Colposcopy: Colposcopy is a procedure that allows the physician to take a closer look at the cervix.
+Colposcopy is a procedure that allows the doctor to take a closer look at the cervix.
 The colposcope is essentially a magnifying glass for the cervix.
 For colposcopy to be adequate, the whole cervical lesion, as well as the whole transformation zone (the transition between the vagina-like lining and the uterus-like lining), must be seen.

 During colposcopy, the cervix is cleaned and soaked with 3% acetic acid (vinegar).
 This mild acid not only cleans the surface of the cervix but it also allows cellular abnormalities to show up as white areas (called acetowhite epithelium or acetowhite lesions).

 If suspicious areas of cervical tissue are seen during colposcopy, a biopsy (tissue sampling) is often done.
-The sample is sent to the laboratory for analysis by a pathologist and the biopsy results determine the next step in the treatment.
+The sample is sent to the laboratory for analysis by a pathologist, and the biopsy results determine the next step in the treatment.

 The procedure is essentially painless and quite simple, usually taking only several minutes to perform.
 Generally, the woman is instructed not to have intercourse, douche, or use tampons for about a week afterwards if a biopsy is done.
 Pregnancy is not a contraindication to colposcopy.
 Colposcopy can adequately evaluate 90% of women who have abnormal Pap smear results.

 Conization is usually done on an out-patient basis under anesthesia in a hospital or surgical facility.
-For three weeks after the procedure, the woman needs to avoid douching and using tampons and refrain from sexual intercourse.
+For three weeks after the procedure, the woman needs to avoid douching, and using tampons and refrain from sexual intercourse.

 Cure rates close to 100% are achieved with conization as long as the cells along the margins of treatment are normal.